 Taking care of your skin isn’t something new, and people have been using all sorts of soaps, shampoos and moisturizers for centuries now.
 We’ve all heard about Cleopatra’s amazing skin and it’s definite that she didn’t have the chemicals we have at hand today.

-What is African Black soap anyway?
+What is the African Black soap?

-Yes, this type of soap does come from Africa, as its name suggest and we have the women from Ghana, Nigeria and neighboring countries to thank them for this soap.
+Yes, this type of soap does come from Africa, as its name suggests and we have the women from Ghana, Nigeria and neighboring countries to thank for this soap.
 The soap is made from all natural ingredients that are meant to keep your skin and hair clean, healthy and pretty looking for a long time!

 What is it made from?

 Here are the main ingredients used for the traditional African black soap:

 - Plantain skin ashes

 The recipe is quite simple and the 5 basic ingredients are amazing when it comes to cleansing your skin and hair, without taking away the natural oils from the skin and hair.

 Here’s what each of the ingredients is doing for your skin to maintain it healthy: